-The Courage to speak foundation will present “Parenting through the Opioid Crisis and Beyond” at the YWCA Greenwich, 259 E Putnam Ave in Greenwich on Wednesday, January 30, 2019 at 6:30pm.
+The Courage to Speak foundation will present “Parenting through the Opioid Crisis and Beyond,” on March 18 at 6:30pm at the YWCA Greenwich, 259 E Putnam Ave in Greenwich.
 Light refreshments will be provided.

 The event has two parts.
 The first will feature Ginger Katz, the CEO and Founder of The Courage to Speak Foundation.

 The second part of the program will be facilitated by Carlos Reinoso Jr who is a trained in substance abuse and addiction.

 • Effective Communication Strategies with Children Around Drugs

 • Understanding Emotional Pain and Teaching Children How to Cope

 • The Influence of Marijuana and Opioid Use